PRIMO: Private Regression in Multiple Outcomes: Experiments

+\textbf{Datasets.} We evaluate the accuracy of our algorithms $\algotext{ReuseCovGauss}$ and $\algotext{ReuseCovProj}_X$ on the task of genomic risk prediction using real $X$ data from two of the largest publicly available databases, and simulated outcomes $Y$ so that we can easily vary the number of outcomes $l$.
+In addition, in Appendix~\ref{sec:app_exp} we include experiments on two additional datasets over smaller values of $l$, one constructed by sub-sampling MNIST \cite{mnist} and generating synthetic outcomes from a noisy linear model, and the other from entirely synthetic Gaussian data with outcomes generated either from a $2$-layer MLP or a noisy linear model.

-Harkening back to our initial motivation to compute large numbers of polygenic risk scores with respect to a fixed genomic database, we perform our experiments using genotype data from the 1000 Genomes project \cite{1KG}.
-The dataset contains $5008$ haplotypes at $78961$ SNPs.
-Throughout this section all experiments use all $5008$ individuals.
-Whenever experiments are run with a fixed value of $d < 78961$, we have randomly sub-sampled $d$ SNPs without replacement.
+The genomic datasets are from two sources: the 1000 Genomes project (1KG) \cite{1KG}, and the Database of Genomes and Phenotypes \cite{dbgap} (accession phs000688.v1.p1).
+The datasets contain $n = 5008, 6042$ haplotypes at $d = 78961, 16721$ SNPs, respectively.
+Whenever experiments are run with a fixed value of $d < 78961, 16721$, we have randomly sub-sampled $d$ SNPs without replacement.
 In order to vary the number of phenotypes $l$ we generate synthetic phenotype data using our haplotype dataset.
-After centering our haplotype matrix $X$ by subtracting off the row means we generate synthetic haplotypes for $i = 1\ldots l$ by generating a random $\theta_{i} \sim \mathcal{N}(0, \frac{I_d}{\sqrt{d}}), y_{ij} \sim \theta_{i} \cdot x_j + \mathcal{N}(0, 1).$
+After centering our haplotype matrix $X$ by subtracting off the row means we generate synthetic phenotypes $y_i$ for $i = 1\ldots l$ by generating a random $\theta_{i} \sim \mathcal{N}(0, \frac{I_d}{\sqrt{d}}), y_{ij} \sim \theta_{i} \cdot x_j + \mathcal{N}(0, 1).$ In order to evaluate our algorithms at larger values of $n$ than exist in our genomic datasets, we train a GAN on the dbGaP dataset following \cite{lukman}, and use it to generate synthetic samples to simulate having up to a million data points. \\